iandoZ/Yape/README.md

-Yape certifies the tracking of the most important collections in the NFT market on the Ethereum Blockchain.
+Yape certifies the tracking of the most important collections in the NFT market.

 30 Yape QR track verified collections that ideally forge the crown of their only King.